pathminder/pathminder.github.io/_classes/paladin-sacred-servant.md

       12: "*planar ally*"
       16: "*greater planar ally*"
     text: |
       At 8th level, a sacred servant can call upon her deity for aid, in the form of a powerful servant.
 This allows the sacred servant to cast lesser planar ally once per week as a spell-like ability without having to pay the material component cost or the servant (for reasonable tasks).
 At 12th level, this improves to planar ally and at 16th level, this improves to greater planar ally.
-The sacred servant’s caster level for this effect is equal to her paladin level.
+The sacred servant's caster level for this effect is equal to her paladin level.

   - name: aura of justice
     type: Su